autogoal/autogoal/docs/examples/index.md

 The following examples illustrate the use of AutoGOAL is more practical scenarios.

-## ICML paper examples
+## EMNLP paper examples

-These three examples conform the actual experimentation for the paper `AutoGOAL: Automatic Discovery of Heterogeneous Machine Learning Pipelines` submitted for review at ICML 2020.
+These three examples conform the actual experimentation for the paper `AutoGOAL: Automatic Discovery of Heterogeneous Machine Learning Pipelines` submitted for review at EMNLP 2020.

 * [Optimizing seven UCI repository datasets](./solving_uci_datasets)
 * [Optimizing the HAHA 2019 challenge](./solving_haha_2019)